skaiku/jswhs/README.md

 ## Persistent Storage

-The application's cache is stored in a local directory (`./data/cache`) that is mounted to the container's `/app/cache` directory.
+The application's cache is stored in a local directory (`./data/cache`) that is mounted to the container's `/app/data/cache` directory.
 This allows you to easily access, backup, or manage the cached data directly from your host system.

-## Image Optimizations

-The Docker image has been optimized for minimal size by:
-1. Using the lightweight Alpine-based Node.js image
-2. Implementing a multi-stage build to exclude build tools
-3. Running as a non-root user for improved security
-4. Including only production dependencies

 ## Updating the Application